Remote Tutoring Sessions

-Even before COVID-19, virtual tutoring sessions have been a part of my tutoring practice for over a decade.
+Remote tutoring sessions have been a part of my tutoring practice for over a decade.
 They have been my entire practice since March 2020, and will remain so until further notice.
-These sessions can work with anyone anywhere in the world who has a computer (not a phone, the screen would probably be too small) with a reliable, fast Internet access, and a microphone and speaker (or headset).
-I often use my computer screen as my
+These sessions can work with anyone anywhere in the world who has a computer (not just a phone, the screen would probably be too small) with reliable, fast Internet access, and a microphone and speaker (or headset).

 If things aren't working, please call or text.
 There's always the possibility that I might not have power or Internet, especially if the weather is interesting.

 passionatelycurious.com • Math tutor • Computer Science tutor • What's with the '90s Web site? • contact